 Cook the corn if using fresh.
 I like to pressure cook mine and here is the method I use: Pressure Cooker Corn

 Make sure the corn has been chilled after cooking.
 You want cold corn in your salsa.
-Cut the kernels off of the cobs either using a sharp knife or a corn cutter and place them in your mixing bowl.
+Cut the kernels off of the cobs either using a sharp knife or a (affiliate link)corn cutter and place them in your mixing bowl.

 Break the kernels up if they come off in big pieces.
 You want at least 1 cup of corn.
 If you have more, no worries.
 The goal is to have equal amounts of mango and corn, but a little more or less will not affect the mango corn salsa.